 Upon graduating with my doctorate, I was fortunate to be offered a faculty position at a small private school in Los Angeles – Antioch University.
 Antioch University Los Angeles began as a satellite campus of Antioch College in Yellow Springs, Ohio, a school with a history of more than 150 years of progressive education and commitment to social justice.
 There are advantages and disadvantages to being at such a small place, but one of the great advantages is that if you’re willing to put enough energy, time, and sweat into something that you believe in, you’ve got the freedom to make it happen.
 And that’s how the Bridge Program came about.

 The program (formerly CHE) was always a work in progress, and now has the shape and new name of the Bridge Program.
 Under the leadership of a new director, Kathryn Pope, the program is stronger than it has ever been.
-We are currently in our eighth year.
 Each year all of us who work to create the clearing that will serve as the initial space for our constantly evolving learning community eagerly anticipate the students who will join with us in the work of education, inspiration, enfranchisement, and yes, I believe, love.
 Reflecting on the upcoming year, I’m reminded that talents and gifts come in myriad forms and so I invite you to consider how you might contribute to this innovative project and become a friend of Bridge.